SpockBotMC/SpockBot/Readme.md

 should look like, find me on #mcdevs or email me at nickelpro@gmail.com if you have questions

+#####P.S.
+A lot of people ask what COPS was.
+It was a service that tracked players on a minecraft server called Civcraft.
+It looked like [this](http://www.nickg.org/dl/cops.jpg)
 ###Legal

 License is MIT and can be found in license.md